 There’s no universal rule for how long ISPs must retain users’ data.
 Different countries have different regulations.
 For example, the duration for ISPs in the United States is at least 90 days, while ISPs in the European Union and the United Kingdom must retain browsing data for up to 12 months.

-There’s no express provision on what type or category of data should be retained and which ISP is compelled to keep data.
+There’s also no express provision on what type or category of data should be retained and which ISP is compelled to keep data.
 For example, in the United Kingdom, all ISPs don’t need to retain data.
-However, the government can order a particular ISP to store data.
-This is usually the case for top ISPs.
+However, the government can order a particular ISP to store data, but, this is usually the case for top ISPs.

 6 Months1 Year18 Months2 Years